ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

 **Example: Multiline Comment**

-The triple quote can be used for multiline comment if it is not assigned to a variable
+The triple quote can be used for multiline comments if it is not assigned to a variable

 ```shell
 """This is multiline comment